sasq64/chipmachine/MANUAL.md

 * **SHIFT-ENTER** = Add song to play queue
 * **F1** = Player screen
 * **F2** = Search Screen
+* **F3** = Command Screen
 * **F5** = Play/Pause
 * **F6** = Next song
+* **F7** = Toggle Favorite
 * **F8** = Clear play queue

 ## CHIPMACHINE FILES

 Chipmachine reads and write several files in it's directory that can be good to know about.

-* `music.db` - This is the sqlite3 database with all the songs.
+* `$HOME/.cache/chipmachine/music.db` - This is the sqlite3 database with all the songs.
 It is generated from the configured sources if it does not exist.
-* `index.dat` - This is the index used for incremental search.
+* `$HOME/.cache/chipmachine/index.dat` - This is the index used for incremental search.
 It is calculated on startup if it does not exist.
+* `$HOME/.config/chipmachine/playlists/` - This directory contains your playlists, initially only *Favorites*.
+  Playlists are simply text files with one song per line, you can manipulate and duplicate them outside Chipmachine.
 * `data/` - This directory contains several files that Chipmachine requires to run, like BIOS files for music emulators, and song information data like `songlengths.dat` and `STIL.txt`.
-* `_webfiles/` - This is a local cache of files fetched from the Internet.
+* `$HOME/.cache/chipmachine/_webfiles/` - This is a local cache of files fetched from the Internet.
 If this directory becomes too large you can clear all or some of the files in it.
 * `lua/screen.lua` - This is a settings file that defines the layout of the screen.
 You can try playing around with it.
 It is automatically reloaded if changed while chipmachine